MiddelkoopT/Stats-2016-Spring/README.md

  * Optional Download and install Git support https://git-scm.com/downloads
   * Direct link for windows 64 bit https://github.com/git-for-windows/git/releases/download/v2.7.0.windows.1/Git-2.7.0-64-bit.exe
   * When installing and on the "Adjusting your PATH Environment" screen select "Use Git from the Windows Command Prompt"
+  * In OSX select Tools -> Global Options -> Git/SVN -> Git Execututable (Browse).
+Press "Command + Shift + G" and enter "/usr/bin" in the pop up then select git then press Apply and OK The Git Executeable should now read "/usr/bin/git".
+Press Apply.
+Restart Rstudio and install "Developer Tools Software".
+Restart RStudio again.
+Use instuctions below for Github project.
  * Optional Download and install MikTeX for RStudio PDF support http://miktex.org/download/
   * Direct link for windows 64 bit http://mirrors.ctan.org/systems/win32/miktex/setup/basic-miktex-x64.exe
   * When installing select "Install for anyone on the computer" and select "Letter" paper when asked.